What are the responsibilities and job description for the Teacher - English Language Learner (ELL) position at Bellingham High School?

 Must be able to move about the classroom and have the ability to bend, sit or stand frequently.

-SUPERVISORY RESPONSIBILITIES: Students, Paraeducators
+SUPERVISORY RESPONSIBILITIES: Students

 OUR MISSION:

-DiPietro Elementary (Preschool – Grade 3), Stall Brook Elementary (Preschool – Grade 3) Bellingham Memorial School (grades 4-7) and Bellingham High School (grades 8-12), and Keough Memorial Academy (grades 7-12) is our therapeutic day school for students with special needs.
+The Bellingham Public School District’s enrollment is approximately 1,930 students and an organizational staff of 400 employees.
+The district is split into the following building grade levels: DiPietro Elementary (Preschool – Grade 3), Stall Brook Elementary (Preschool – Grade 3) Bellingham Memorial School (grades 4-7) and Bellingham High School (grades 8-12), and Keough Memorial Academy (grades 7-12) is our therapeutic day school for students with special needs.

 Our core mission is to foster an environment in which students and staff have opportunities to reach their full potential.
 The Bellingham School District is committed to providing a challenging and academically motivating education where all students, staff and families accept responsibility for education within their schools.